grip-on-software/jenkins-config/README.md

 and push the updates.

 ## Configuration

+Jenkins configuration is often specific to the environment it is in, such as authentication, email settings, connections to GitLab instance, data retention and access restrictions.
+For GROS, some specifics can be found here:

 - Credential identifiers can be found in [credentials.md](credentials.md).
 - Environment variables can be found in [environment.md](environment.md).